Roger L'Estrange: Early life

-Roger L'Estrange was born in Hunstanton, Norfolk, the youngest son of Alice L'Estrange and Sir Hamon L'Estrange.
-His mother ran the estate and Sir Hamon served as Sheriff and Deputy Lieutenant of Norfolk, and was allied to the Dukes of Norfolk, serving as a Member of Parliament in a seat under their control.
+Roger L'Estrange was born at Hunstanton Hall, Hunstanton, Norfolk, the youngest son of Alice L'Estrange and Sir Hamon L'Estrange.
+His mother ran the estate and his father served as Sheriff and Deputy Lieutenant of Norfolk, and was allied to the dukes of Norfolk, serving as a Member of Parliament in a seat under their control.
 He was probably home-schooled for a time before attending Eton College and then Sidney Sussex College, Cambridge, with his time spent being home-schooled acting as a major formative influence which generated his interest in Humanistic literature and his lifelong passion for playing the viol.

 In 1639, both father and son fought in the Bishops' Wars against the Scots.
 They later fought for the Royalist side in the First English Civil War.
 In 1643, the two led a failed conspiracy whose purpose was place the town of King's Lynn under Royalist control.
 Roger L'Estrange's subsequent activities as a Royalist conspirator lead to him spending time in prison under sentence of death.
 He later played a leading role in the 1648 Royalist uprising in Kent.
 This was defeated by parliamentarian troops and he fled to the Continent, finding refuge in Holland.

+Following the Act of General Pardon and Oblivion 1652 L'Estrange returned to England where he was strictly examined by the Council of State on the 7 Sept.
+1653.
+On 31 Oct, following a personal interview with Cromwell he was released from further attendance upon the court.
+L'Estrange's precise conduct during this interview and his subsequent relationship with the Lord Protector would become a source of acrimonious controversy after the Restoration.
+His detractors claimed that he had discredited his old principles by associating on friendly terms with Cromwell.
+This included, by his own admission, once having performed in concert for him at the house of the organist John Hingston.
+This earned for him the unfriendly nickname of 'Oliver's Fiddler' or 'Old Nol's Fidler', which was to follow him for the rest of his life.

-In 1653, he returned to England, with a pardon from Oliver Cromwell and lived quietly in Norfolk until Cromwell died in 1658.
-By 1659, he was already making his presence as a Royalist known.
+L'Estrange lived quietly in Norfolk until Cromwell died in 1658.
+By 1659, however he was already making his presence as a Royalist known.
 He printed several pamphlets supporting a return of Charles II and attacked various Commonwealth writers, including John Milton in a 1660 pamphlet titled No Blinde Guides for his role in philosophically justifying the regicide of King Charles I.